danmassarano/WindowsMaintenence/README.md

 To schedule the second process, set up a schedule in the same way you did for the first, but when you get to triggers change the tigger to 'On Startup'.
 This will allow the script to run after the previous one has completed and rebooted your PC.

-FIXME: This won't neccesarily make it run everything ever time you reboot, the script is set up to only run if the reboot was caused by this maintenence script.
+This will make the second script run if the first one has completed and triggered a reboot.

 TODO: That should be it but confirm when I fully set up.